freenet/freenet-core/docs/src/dev-guide.md

 ## Limitations

-[^publish]: Publishing to the Locutus network is not yet supported.
+* Publishing to the Locutus network is not yet supported.

-[^contractrust]: Only Rust is currently supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.
+* Only Rust is currently supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.

-[^binaries]: Binaries for all the required tools are not yet available, they must be compiled from source
+* Binaries for all the required tools are not yet available, they must be compiled from source